 Action Function Save It saves the Flow without closing the Designer.
 This action includes a window to write notes for the current save if needed.
 Checkpoint Creates a Backup of the Flow where the checkpoint is saved, then stores it in the history folder.
 This is useful when making drastic changes that could affect Flow functionality.
 Undo (CTRL + Z) Reverses the last design change.
 Redo Reapplies the last design change.
 Cut(CTRL + X) Copies the selected step with its Properties and removes it from the workspace.
 Copy (CTRL + C) Copies the selected step with its Properties.
 Paste (CTRL + V) Pastes any copied steps or templates.
-View Displays options to reset the zoom level, show grid lines to guide the placement of steps, and allow the rotation of steps.
+View Displays options to reset the zoom level, show grid lines to guide the steps' placement and allow the steps' rotation.
 Debug Redirects to the Debugger window, which displays options to test Flow logic.
 Compare Compare different Flow versions that are created on each checkpoint save.
-Dependencies It offers a breakdown of which elements this Flow depends on and which elements depend on the Flow in a Simple Flow visual view.
+Dependencies It shows which elements this Flow depends on and which elements depend on the Flow in a Simple Flow visual view.
 Integrations This button is not available by default.
-Instead, the Integration Type must be defined in the Flow properties by navigating to Settings > Service Settings for the Integrations actions to appear.
+Instead, the Integration Type must be defined in the Flow properties by navigating to Settings > Service Settings for the Integration actions to appear.
 Once the type is specified, the Integrations button will appear and, when clicked, will show the integration details for use with REST API calls. -/+ (CTRL + -/+) A toggle for zooming in and out of the workspace in the Flow Designer.

 The workspace is an area to drag and drop Steps to build a process visually.
 This area is blank by default but can be set to show gridlines using the View drop-down in the Top Action Bar.
 In addition, the workspace automatically includes the Start and End steps specific to the Flow Behavior chosen.